lucj/k0s-family/content/k0s/single-node/_index.md

 weight: 1
 ---

-In this part, you will create a VM and run a single-node k0s on that one.
+In this part, you will create a VM and run a single-node k0s on it.

 ## Create the virtual machine